|On this page|

 If this is off (the default), the node continues even if trying to remove a file causes an error (for example, if the file path does not exist).
 If this is on, if trying to remove a file causes an error, the node will error.

 Turn this on to prevent the node from actually deleting any files.
 This is useful for testing what will be deleted.
-Turn on Add deleted files as result data so you can see the files that would have been deleted in the
+Turn on Set Deleted Files as Output so you can see the files that would have been deleted in the

 output attributes of the outgoing work items.